The Judicial Appointments Commission (JAC) invites applications for Recorder 2018

 Character checks being conducted: November to December 2018

 Deadline for the receipt of independent assessments: 7 November 2018 at 13:00

 Formal selection day invitation issued: week commencing 5 November 2018 (by noon Thursday 8 November 2018)

 Selection days: 3 December 2018 to 1 March 2019

 Statutory consultation comments sought: March to April 2019

-Outcome of selection process expected by: Early June 2019
+Outcome of selection process expected by: Late June 2019

 Reading about candidates previously selected for this role is a useful way of finding out more about the skills needed.

 Throughout the exercise you will be assessed against the competency framework for this post.
 Please read the competency framework before making your application: Recorder 2018 Competency Framework

 Completing your application